winitzki/scall/tutorial/programming_dhall.md

 This is because there is no other normal form for `Natural` values, and a well-typed Dhall program always evaluates to a normal form.

 In addition, if that Dhall program is self-contained (has no external imports), it will always return _the same_ `Natural` value.
-The program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.
+A self-contained program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.

-However, it is important that Dhall's _typechecking_ is eager.
+Keep in mind that Dhall's _typechecking_ is eager.
-A type error in defining a variable `x` (for example, `let x : Natural = "abc"`) will prevent the entire program from evaluating, even if that `x` is never used.
+A type error such as `let x : Natural = "abc"` will prevent the entire program from evaluating, even if the ill-typed value `x` is never used in any expressions later in the program.

 #### No computations with custom data

 In Dhall, the majority of built-in types (`Text`, `Double`, `Bytes`, `Date`, etc.) are completely opaque to the user.
-The user may specify literal values of those types but can do little else with those values.
+In addition to specifying literal values of those types, the following operations are available:

 - `Bool` values support the boolean operations and can be used as conditions in `if` expressions.
 - `Natural` numbers can be added, multiplied, and compared for equality.
 - `List` values may be concatenated and support some other functions (`List/map`, `List/length` and so on).
-- `Text` strings may be concatenated and support a search/replace operation.
+- `Text` strings may be concatenated, interpolated, and support a search/replace operation.
 - The types `Natural`, `Integer`, `Double`, `Date`, `Time`, `TimeZone` may be converted to `Text`.

 Dhall cannot compare `Text` strings for equality or compute the length of a `Text` string.
-Neither can Dhall compare `Double` or the date / time types with each other.
+Neither can Dhall compare `Double` values or date / time values with each other.
-Comparison functions are only available for `Bool` and `Natural` types.
+Comparison functions are only available for `Bool`, `Integer`, and `Natural` values.
-(Comparison functions for `Integer` is defined in the standard prelude.)
+(Comparison functions for `Integer` values are defined in the standard prelude.)

 #### No recursion

 Another difference from most other FP languages is that Dhall does not support recursive definitions (neither for types nor for values).
 The only recursive type directly supported by Dhall is the built-in type `List`.
-The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them.
+The only way to write a loop is to use the built-in functions `List/fold` and `Natural/fold` and functions derived from them (such as `List/map` and so on).
+Loops written in that way are guarenteed to terminate because the total number of iterations is always fixed in advance.

 User-defined recursive types and functions must be encoded in a non-recursive way.
 Later chapters in this book will show how to use the Church encoding or existential types for that purpose.
-In practice, this means the user is limited to finite data structures and fold-like functions on them.
+In practice, this means the user is limited to working with finite data structures and fold-like iterative functions on them.
-General recursion is not possible (because it cannot guarantee termination).
+Arbitrary recursion is not possible (because it cannot guarantee termination).
+Nevertheless, this book will show that Dhall supports a wide variety of iterative and recursive computations.

 #### No mutability and no side effects